 Considerable controversy arose when James Cameron depicted the suicide of First Officer Murdoch.
 While Cameron did apologize to Murdoch's family members for the upset the scene caused them, he still kept the shot in the film, stating simply that while no one could prove that it did happen, neither could anyone prove that it didn't.
 Murdoch's body was never recovered, but it is generally agreed that he either froze to death in the water or went down with the ship.

 When we last see Cal's bodyguard Lovejoy in the finished film, he is hanging onto the side rail of the Titanic as it is breaking in half, with the side of his head appearing quite bloody.
 A scene had been cut that explains how Lovejoy got to look so bloodied and disheveled.
-The existing scene where Cal chases Jack and Rose down the Grand Staircase, shooting at them and then runs out of bullets (prior to realizing he put his coat which contains the diamond on Rose), was actually supposed to continue, where Cal hands Lovejoy the gun and tells him that if he gets the diamond from Rose, he can keep it.
+The existing scene where Cal chases Jack and Rose down the Grand Staircase, shooting at them and then running out of bullets (prior to realizing he put his coat which contains the diamond on Rose), was actually supposed to continue.
+Cal hands Lovejoy the gun and tells him that if he gets the diamond from Rose, he can keep it.
 Lovejoy then loads the gun and goes hunting for them in the dining room.
+Lovejoy's head gets bloodied when Jack catches him off guard, crashes Lovejoy's head through a glass window and roughs him up a bit before he and Rose run away.
 James Cameron states on the 3-Disc Special Edition DVD that includes the scene, that it was not only considered much too long, but preview audiences didn't buy the fact that Lovejoy turns into a murderous villain trying to get a diamond from Jack and Rose as the ship is sinking (and they're ALL liable to die anyway).
-Lovejoy's head gets bloodied when Jack catches him off guard, crashes Lovejoy's head through a glass window and roughs him up a bit before he and Rose run away.

 Danny Nucci (Fabrizio) stated that there were several different versions of his death that were scripted.
 One of them would have involved him swimming up to Cal's swamped lifeboat and begging to be let aboard, saying it was his destiny to go to America.
 At that point Cal was supposed to have knocked him unconscious with his oar and tell him "IT'S THAT WAY!"

-An alternative ending was shot, in which old Rose shows Brock the diamond before she throws it into the sea.
-James Cameron didn't use it, because it took away too much closure for the character of Rose.
+An alternative ending was shot, in which Brock spots old Rose before she throws the diamond into the sea.
+She shows it to him and allows him to touch it before she throws it anyway.
+James Cameron didn't use it, because it focused too much on Brock, and took away too much closure for the character of Rose.

 Cal's snide comments notwithstanding, Rose intuitively has quite an eye for art.
 She bought herself a canvas considered one of the most influential paintings of the 20th century: Pablo Picasso's Les Demoiselles d'Avignon (The Ladies of Avignon).
 During the sinking, it is shown floating in Rose's cabin -but actually it has been on exhibit safe and dry for decades at the Museum of Modern Art in New York City (see Goofs).

 When Mr. Ismay is being lowered down in one of the lifeboats, the band is playing Orpheus from the Greek myth of Orpheus and Eurydice.
-Orpheus descended to Hell to rescue Eurydice, his wife from a life of misery in the underworld.
-Since the camera shows Ismay being lowered at the time, its almost like he's descending into his own personal Hell.
-Because if it weren't for his insistence on speeding up, the Titanic never would have hit the iceberg.
+Orpheus descended to Hell to rescue Eurydice, his wife, from a life of misery in the underworld, but just before they escape, she falls back in.
+Since the camera shows Ismay being lowered at the time, its almost like he's descending into his own personal Hell, because if it weren't for his insistence on speeding up, the Titanic never would have hit the iceberg.
 So he gets to watch it sink while the lifeboat slowly sails away.
+There is another interesting analogue to the Orpheus myth in the movie, when Rose descends the lower decks, in order to save Jack from drowning in the submerged parts of the ship; unfortunately, she is not able to save Jack in the end either.